New to MyHealth?

 - Residency research seminars

-- Active participation in interdisciplinary patient care rounds
+- Integral role in interdisciplinary patient care rounds

 - Comprehensive patient care, including patient counseling and education

-- Expansion of clinical pharmacist roles and initiation of a new oncology pharmacy-related service
+- Expansion of clinical pharmacist roles and initiation of new oncology pharmacy-related services

 - Education to pharmacy, medical, and nursing staff as well as PGY1 pharmacy residents and students